webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

 to put your credentials anywhere (even if they are encrypted), and if something happens you can easily revoke access to it.

-1. To achieve this you first need to [install the Azure CLI][azure cli].
+1. To achieve this, you first need to [install the Azure CLI][azure cli].
    Then log in into your account using:

    ```bash